m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - Under "Interval size", change `2` to `1.6`.
  - Click `OK`.

+Analyze the Federalist Papers data using
-Use **only the pivot table that you just created** to analyze the Federalist Papers data.
+**only the current pivot table.**
- - What does the pivot table suggest to you about the true author of the "MADISON or HAMILTON" essays?
+ - What does the pivot table suggest to you about the true authors of the "MADISON or HAMILTON" essays?
  - Based on analysis 3 and analysis 4,
    are there some essays that
    you would like to pay special attention to?